SAP-samples/teched2022-AD180/exercises/Exercise_2/README.md

 # Exercise 2 - Front end App Creation

-Go back to Lobby and select the Create button to create the frontend.
+1. Go back to Lobby and select the Create button to create the frontend.
 Select Build an Application.
 Afterwards select "Web & Mobile Application"
 <br>![](/exercises/Exercise_2/images/image(1).png)

-Give a project name, description (optional )and click create
+2. Give a project name, description (optional )and click create
 <br>![](/exercises/Exercise_2/images/image(2).png)

-This is your created Front end project UI
+3. This is your created Front end project UI
 <br>![](/exercises/Exercise_2/images/image(3).png)

 # Integrating Front end and Backend

-Click on the data tab
+4. Click on the data tab
 <br>![](/exercises/Exercise_2/images/image(4).png)

-You can add a backend integration from here
+5. You can add a backend integration from here
 <br>![](/exercises/Exercise_2/images/image(5).png)

-Select cloud function to navigate to your backend
+6. Select cloud function to navigate to your backend
 <br>![](/exercises/Exercise_2/images/image(6).png)

-Select the backend visual cloud function that you created;
+7. Select the backend visual cloud function that you created;
 <br>![](/exercises/Exercise_2/images/image(7).png)

-Install your integration
+8. Install your integration
 <br>![](/exercises/Exercise_2/images/image(8).png)

 <br>![](/exercises/Exercise_2/images/image(9).png)

-You can now select both these entities and click on Save to save your changes
+9. You can now select both these entities and click on Save to save your changes
 <br>![](/exercises/Exercise_2/images/image(10).png)

-1.Click on the data tab.
-2. Select product to add your desired record.
-3. Click Browse data
+10. Click on the data tab.
+Select the data entity Product to add your desired record.
+Click on Browse data
 <br>![](/exercises/Exercise_2/images/image(11).png)

-Add product:
+11. Add the new product:

 name : keyboard